gksander/react-native-turbo-styles/docs/docs/intro.md

 - The library creates a "style builder" function (and hooks) based on this constraint configuration.
 - You use this "style builder" to nicely generate styles using style "names" based on your constraints.

-For more details on getting started, check out [the getting started]
+For more details on getting started, check out [the getting started guide](./getting-started.md).